santiago1234/mxb-genomes/demographic/data/220404-SimulationData/README.md

 ## What I do?

-0. Sample regions of the genome to simulate, I exclude region that have more than 20% masked sites.
+0. Sample regions of the genome to simulate, I sample from the top 3rd regions with higher exon content.
 1. Compute mutation rates, here I use the pipeline to compute the mutation rates in coding and non coding sequences.
 2. Generate bed intervals, in each region, for the exonic and non-coding (intronic and intergenic).